 Since the first step in 2006 in the PayPerPost campaign of Ted Murphy, influencer marketing has grown dramatically.
 74% of consumers trust social network recommendations when purchasing a product or service.
 75% of marketers state that they have invested in influencer marketing.
 On average, businesses receive $7.65 for each $1 they spend on influencer marketing.

 The success of influencers comes from their authentic and consistent engagement with their followers.
 Influencers have a strong connection with their followers.
 As their audience base grows, they have more opportunities to motivate those followers to make product purchases.

-Many affiliate marketing experts have anticipated that in 2021, influencer marketing will continuously grow and have a positive impact on the whole marketing scheme.
-And in 2021, it will be an excellent idea to focus on influencers using various social media platforms like Instagram, Facebook, Youtube, etc.
+Many affiliate marketing experts have anticipated that, influencer marketing will continuously grow and have a positive impact on the whole marketing scheme.
+And it will be an excellent idea to focus on influencers using various social media platforms like Instagram, Facebook, Youtube, etc.

 In 2019, we witnessed some significant factors that affected influencer marketing.
 First, new regulations have required influencers to disclose promotion posts in some way.
 Then, the announcement of some big platforms like Instagram of removing or hiding the number of followers or likes.
 This has undoubtedly changed the metrics used for affiliate marketing.

 These things brought some significant changes and new opportunities to the influencer community.

 - Pay-for-Performance Influencers

 In the last few years, influencer affiliates are paid per post basis.
 Likes and Followers are used to calculate paid promotions.
 But now that these metrics are hidden.
 It is harder to measure the ROI of the influencer.

 Today, like other types of content creators, influencers also use affiliate links and referral codes.
 This allows businesses to track precisely how many people actually come to the site and purchase by influencer promotions.